md-phd faculty advisors

 MD-PhD students have access to many different levels of mentoring.
-The MD-PhD program assigns all students an individual advisor.
-The group of people who serve as advisors are members of the Penn faculty who themselves have both an MD and PhD, or who have an MD and are also scientists.
-First and second year students are expected to meet with their advisors at least twice a year.
-Students in year three and beyond must meet with their advisors a minimum of once a year.
-All students are strongly encouraged to be in touch with their advisors more often -either through additional meetings or by e-mail or phone.
+The MD-PhD program assigns all students an individual Program Advisor (PAs), which are analogous to the Advisory Deans assigned to MD students.
+The group of people who serve as PAs for the MD-PhD program are physician-scientists on the faculty who have been carefully selected by the MD-PhD Steering Committee for this role.
+All students aside from graduating students are expected to meet with their PAs at least twice a year (fall meeting from Aug-Dec and a spring/summer meeting from Jan-July).
+Recognizing that career interests are often fluid and evolving during the first half of the program, students are initially assigned to one of the core group of Program Advisors, regardless of specific research or clinical interests.
+Starting in year 5, students may request to switch to a new Program Advisor based on career interests, as those are more solidified in the later years of the program.
+All students are strongly encouraged to be in touch with their PAs more often than the minimal requirement -either through additional meetings or by e-mail or phone.
 Our vision is that the MD-PhD program advisor will help provide mentoring and guidance on many issues, particularly those unique to MD-PhD training and careers.
 Check out the Directory of Program Advisors.

 In addition to the MD-PhD program advisor, students will receive guidance from a wide variety of other sources: the Medical School Associate Deans, Graduate Group Chairs and advisors, thesis mentors, thesis committee members, and other faculty members.
 We strongly encourage you to network and talk with a diverse group of faculty members about your training and career plans.

 staff and students

 You will also meet individually at least once a year with Maggie Krall, Director of Administration.
 Among other things, she can help students connect with other students in the program who have insights on particular issues.

 events and meetings